Slavery and Human Trafficking Statement

 Where possible our raw material is under the control and governance of the PEFC (Programme for Endorsement of Forest Certification), or FSC (Forest Stewardship Council).

-1.1 The PEFC standard requires compliance in respect of social and health and safety
+1.1 The PEFC standard requires compliance in respect of social and health and safety requirements.
+This commitment is endorsed in our own self declaration to support these standards.

 1.2 The FSC standard requires our suppliers to work within ten principles which includes community and workers rights.
 As a result, the FSC will not associate with organisations that engage in unacceptable practices and each organisation must be subjected to compliance audits prior to association with the FSC being confirmed.